Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 Level of care Who it may fit best Main goal Learn more

-IOP Can manage home or work responsibilities while still needing structured therapy Maintain progress, prevent relapse, keep building coping tools Intensive Outpatient IOP
+IOP Can manage home or work responsibilities while still needing structured therapy Maintain progress, prevent relapse, and keep building coping tools Intensive Outpatient IOP

 What therapies can help with anxiety the most?